13 July – 22 July 2012

 On Mirissa Beach

-The old part of town (the fort) is very photogenic as you can see from the pictures but unfortunately the fort area lacks the same atmosphere you invariably find in other colonial towns such as Hoi An, Cartagena or Melaka to name but a few and although it was pleasant enough for a few days, it wasn’t quite what I imagined.
+The old part of town (the fort) is very photogenic as you can see from the pictures but unfortunately, the fort area lacks the same atmosphere you invariably find in other colonial towns such as Hoi An, Cartagena or Melaka and although it was pleasant enough for a few days, it wasn’t quite what I imagined.

-We ended our trip as we began it, with a night in Negombo, a couple of beers on the beach and a slap up Rice & Curry meal for two – happy days!!
+We ended our trip as we began it, with a night in Negombo, a couple of beers on the beach and slap-up rice and curry meal for two – happy days!!

 The Lighthouse of Fort Galle

 To end this blog, here are a few things we liked and disliked about Sri Lanka.
-As you can see, the ‘Likes’ list is longer than the ‘dislikes’ one which is always a good sign.
+As you can see, the ‘Likes’ list is longer than the ‘Dislikes’ list which is always a good sign.